AriFordsham/GHCWiki/records/type-punning-declared-overloaded-record-fields.md

 - Each field must be a distinct type.
 - The Type must be declared once (within the scope), and is then under regular name control.
   (Probably you're doing this already for critical fields to share.)
+- The type functions are not associated types, because:

+  - GetResult for shared fields depends only on the Field's type (per Customer_id above);
+  - SetResult for non-parametric record types does not change the record type.
 - The field selector function also must be declared once, defined punning on the field's type.
   (See below for syntactic sugar to declare these.)